crucialfelix/atom-supercollider/README.md

 **Status: Beta**

-Working splendidly with SuperCollider 3.7 (development build)
+Working splendidly with SuperCollider 3.7 (development build) and 3.6.6 (latest stable release)

-The latest official release (3.6.6) has some issues still.

 ---

 ### Installation

-Install atom supercollider
+##### 1. Install this package:

     apm install supercollider

+    or do it using Atom's 'Install Packages'

-Download and install SuperCollider:
+##### 2. Download and install SuperCollider:

 https://supercollider.github.io

+##### 3. It should work

-Unless you've installed SuperCollider in a non-standard place, then atom supercollider should find sclang and scsynth and just work.
+If you've installed SuperCollider in a non-standard place or have a development build, then create a .supercolliderrc file to specify the path

-See preferences below to set a custom path or to switch between SuperCollider versions
+See "Preferences" below.

-Open an .scd file in an Atom project and then open a post window (shift-cmd-k)
+##### 4. Open an .scd file in an Atom project and then open a post window (shift-cmd-k)

 ---